-In this prospectus, unless otherwise indicated, some euro amounts have been translated into U.S. dollars at the rate of \$1.00 to € the official exchange rate quoted as of , 2019 by the U.S. Federal Reserve Bank.
+In this prospectus, unless otherwise indicated, some euro amounts have been translated into U.S. dollars at the rate of \$1.1129 to €1.00, the official exchange rate quoted as of October 17, 2019 by the U.S. Federal Reserve Bank.

 This prospectus contains the historical financial statements and other financial information of Centogene AG, which is expected to be acquired by Centogene B.V. prior to the closing of this offering.
 Centogene B.V.'s common shares are being offered hereby.
 Centogene B.V. is a newly incorporated holding company incorporated for the purpose of effecting the offering and has not engaged in any activities except those incidental to its formation, the corporate reorganization and the initial public offering of our common shares.
 Centogene B.V. has no assets, liabilities or contingent liabilities and will have no assets, liabilities or contingent liabilities until the completion of our corporate reorganization.
-Following the corporate reorganization, Centogene N.V. will become the holding company of Centogene AG and the historical consolidated financial statements of Centogene AG included in this prospectus will become the historical consolidated financial statements of Centogene B.V.
-As part of the corporate reorganization, we will take steps to convert Centogene AG into a GmbH under German law.
+Following the corporate reorganization, Centogene N.V. will become the holding company of Centogene AG and the historical consolidated financial statements of Centogene AG included in this prospectus will become the historical consolidated financial statements of Centogene AG will take initial steps of its conversion into a GmbH under German law.
+However, such transformation will only be completed following the consummation of the offering.
 See "Corporate Reorganization".